 Camping information: Yosemite has not one or two but ten campgrounds that can accommodate RVs, though none of them offer electrical or water hookups.
 Maximum motorhome and travel trailer lengths vary by location, and reservations are highly recommended.
 Click here for the full details and to reserve your campsite online.

-West Coast RV: The Best Way to Cruise the West Coast
+West Coast RV: The Best Way to Cruise on a West Coast Road Trip

 When you travel by RV, you never really have to worry about where you’ll lay your head each night.
 After all, even if it’s just a roadside turnout or a Walmart parking lot, you know exactly where your bed is!
 You can also save money and keep your commitment to fitness while you’re on the road by cooking your own meals in your mobile kitchen.
 Also, did we mention you have your own private bathroom?
 For those of us road-trippers who are used to the gas station experience, that fact alone is totally worth the upgrade!